-In both scenarios, the equation residual is enforced on $N_r = 10100$ residual points in the domain $(x, t) \in [0, 20] \times [0, 5]$, and initial conditions are enforced on $N_b = 200$ equally spaced points.
-Furthermore, we enforce the conservation (3) on $N_c = 235$ equally spaced temporal points, and we randomly split 20% of each dataset for validation purpose.
+In both scenarios, the equation residual is enforced on $N_r = 10100$ residual points in the domain $(x, t) \in [0, 20] \times [0, 5]$ , and initial conditions are enforced on $N_b = 200$ equally spaced points for densities S, I, R and fluxes $J_S, J_I, J_R$ .
+Furthermore, we enforce the conservation (2.3) on $N_c = 235$ equally spaced temporal points, and we randomly split 20% of each sample set for validation purpose.

 In Table 5, we present the results of parameters inference based on the sparse measurements.
-The APNN accurately recovers the correct values for parameters β^0 , β^1 and ζ characterizing the epidemic incidence function, even when initial guesses are away from corresponding ground truth values.
-As illustrated in Figure 14, reconstruction of the density Iis also in a very good agreement with the ground truth.
+The APNN accurately recovers the correct values for parameters $\beta^0, \beta^1$ and $\zeta$ characterizing the epidemic incidence function, even when initial guesses are far way from the corresponding ground truth values.
+As illustrated in Figure 14, reconstruction of the density I is also in a very good agreement with the ground truth.
 Notice that the three initial epidemic concentrations give rise to six different epidemic outbreaks in time due to the spatial heterogeneity assigned to the transmission rate.
-In Figure 15, we also present the approx-
+In Figure 15, we also present the approximated forward solutions for the forecasting task.
+A good match in the forecasting region (t > 2.5) is observed, demonstrating once more the capability of the APNN to capture the underlying physics and deliver reasonably accurate predictions in the forecasting regions, even when spatially heterogeneous environments are considered in the context of partially observed systems.